A1irzayevv/MemLabs-solutions/README.md

 Check image:
 ![App Screenshot](images/lab3_flag2-steg.png)
-##### Hmm, there is some some noise along th diagonal of the image.
-But it is not a case with the real one, which I found by image code under the dumped one.
+##### Hmm, there is some some noise along the diagonal of the image.
+But it is not a case with the real one, which I found online by image code under the dumped one.
 ![App Screenshot](images/lab3_flag2-orig.png)
 Maybe, some data is hidden there :D. Let's check
 ```bash